auth0/nextjs-auth0/README.md

 ### Cookies

-All cookies will be set as `HttpOnly` cookies and will be forced to HTTPS (`Secure`) if the application is running with `NODE_ENV=production` and not running on localhost.
+All cookies will be set as `HttpOnly, SameSite=Lax` cookies and will be forced to HTTPS (`Secure`) if the application is running with `NODE_ENV=production` and not running on localhost.

+The `HttpOnly` setting will make sure that client-side javascript is unabled to access the cookie to reduce the attack surface of XSS attacks while `SameSite=Lax` will help mitigate CSRF attacks.
+Read more about SameSite [here](https://auth0.com/blog/browser-behavior-changes-what-developers-need-to-know/).

 ## Troubleshooting